ALLHUBS-Jan-2024-Liftoff/liftoff-curious/README.md

     Or if you use your own custom credentials, be sure to update the following lines in your application.properties file (or equivalent configuration file):

     ```
-    spring.datasource.url=jdbc:mysql://localhost:3306/quiz
+    spring.datasource.url=jdbc:mysql://localhost:3306/your_db_name
     spring.datasource.username=your_username
     spring.datasource.password=your_password
     ```
-    Note: Replace your_username and your_password with the credentials you created.
+    Note: Replace your_db_name, your_username, and your_password with the credentials you created.

 3. **Navigate to the API directory and start the backend server:**